Code-Institute-Submissions/haselnuts-Dellenquiz_AprResub/README.md

 - Radio buttons to be added to seperate the levels of the questions like "Tourists" (easy), "Immigrates" (normal) and "Born here" (experts)
 - Radio buttons to choose how many question you want to answer
 - Dropdown list to choose between the different parts or villiges in the Dellendistrict
+- Questions to be in different lanuages like english, german, swedish

 ## UX
 #### The ideal guest for this business is: